azkaaqeel/Supply-Chain-Inventory-Management-BDA-Project/README.md

 Interactive visualizations include inventory distribution by distribution center (stacked bar charts), revenue by region (donut charts), distribution center utilization versus capacity (horizontal bar charts with threshold indicators), and supplier performance analysis (scatter plots showing reliability versus lead time).

 The dashboard consumes precomputed KPIs from Redis.
 It does not query MongoDB directly or trigger Spark jobs.
-All filtering (by distribution center, SKU, or category) occurs client-side on data already loaded from Redis.
+Navigation between different views (Overview, Inventory, Supplier, Location/DC, Stockout Risk) is available through the sidebar.

 The dashboard auto-refreshes every 60 seconds using Streamlit's rerun mechanism.
 Each refresh fetches the latest KPI data from Redis, ensuring users see metrics updated within the last minute.
 The dashboard displays a "Last Updated" timestamp sourced from Redis to indicate data freshness.